-Step 4: Calculate a cosine metric between vector V_K and vector V_s as similarity sim(s, K) by the following formula 6.
+Step 4: Calculate a cosine metric between vectors $\mathbf{V_K}$ and $\mathbf{V_s}$ as similarity sim(s,K) by the following formula 6.

-Step 5: Extract m largest sentences with respect to similarity sim(s, K) and output these m sentences in the order of the time.
+Step 5: Extract the sentences with m largest similarity sim(s, K) as important sentences and output these m sentences in chronological order.

-In documents set S, in the order of the time, the 1st sentence contained in the 1st document containing extracted important sentences is always extracted as an important sentence in order to improve the readability.
+In document set S, in chronological order, the 1st sentence contained in the 1st document containing extracted important sentences is always extracted as an important sentence in order to improve the readability.